Reaching the goal of effective gene therapies for human diseases has been a difficult one.

 - liver-specific promoter and enhancer sequences

-The 28 December 2017 issue of The New England Journal of Medicine carries a report of a Phase I/II study of seven men given a single intravenous injection of an AAV vector containing the DNA encoding Factor VIII (the clotting factor that results in hemophilia A if insufficient levels are present).
+The 28 December 2017 issue of The New England Journal of Medicine carried a report of a Phase I/II study of seven men given a single intravenous injection of an AAV vector containing the DNA encoding Factor VIII (the clotting factor that results in hemophilia A if insufficient levels are present).
 Link.

 After one year, all seven men have sufficiently high levels of Factor VIII that they have been able to stop taking injections of Factor VIII and have been mostly free of any episodes of uncontrolled bleeding.